Human Geography BA (Hons)

 At Level 2 there is a more specific focus on social and cultural geography.
 In addition, there is also training in ‘doing’ research and all students will work in small groups on a research project of their choosing (under the guidance of a tutor) in a fieldwork destination (which may be in the UK or Europe).
 You also undertake a work placement with an appropriate employer.

-Geographers’ Professional Practice (work placement)
+Geographers’ Professional Practice (20 credits)

 Level 3 is advanced study that will introduce you to ideas and debates that are at the ‘cutting edge’ of the discipline.
 There is a particular focus on urban geography and students can also choose from a range of optional modules.
 All students undertake a dissertation, an original piece of research on negotiated topic of their choice, done independently but under the guidance of a tutor.
 Finally the year ends with residential fieldwork in an international setting.